 Medicinal uses of Purging Cassia

-Cassia fistula has liver protecting, inflammation reducing, cough suppressing, wound healing, anti-microbial and constipation curing properties.
+Cassia fistula has the liver protecting, inflammation reducing, cough suppressing, wound healing, anti-microbial and constipation curing properties.

 For the medicinal purpose, all parts of tree viz. roots, bark, leaves, fruits are used.
 The fruit pulp is a medicine for curing constipation.
 The fruit pulp is consumed in the evening after meals in a dose of 5-10 grams to get relief from intestinal worms and constipation.
 This also gives relief in indigestion, abdominal gas and strengthens intestine.
 The leaves are also laxative.
 For curing constipation, tender leaves are cooked and eaten as leafy vegetables.
 The leaves are rubbed on skin in case of severe itching.
 The decoction is given to treat fever, inflammation and bacterial infections.